d-carranza/dapponics-mixer/README.md

 In order to do that I installed npm modules and configured React.
 In the lecture we saw react embedded inside the HTML file, but to be more tidy this time I will be using react in independent javascript files.
 App.js in components will contain all the react code for the frontend.
 Now my goal is to make a great user friendly interface where user can input the different parts of the collection and every trait in each part.

+**Notes 6.0**
+TODO: Develop the frontend with the divs add/remove features and the buttons for save the data in the database and to mix the saved traits.